 - Location extensions allow you to show your contact number and even a map to your customers.
 When the customers view the ad from a mobile, they can get directions to your business address too.

 - Call extensions allow you to display your phone number in the ads, so that customers can directly call up your business if they like your ad.

-It is important for every advertiser to keep a track of the performance of the Google Ads campaigns and optimise them from time to time.
+Every advertiser needs to keep a track of the performance of the Google Ads campaigns and optimise them from time to time.
 Do not use the “set it, forget it” approach when it comes to Google Ads campaigns.
-After all, it is your marketing budget which is being spent, so ensure that it is spent wisely and gets you the desired return on investment in terms of new leads and sales on a continuous basis.
+After all, it is your marketing budget that is being spent, so ensure that it is spent wisely and gets you the desired return on investment in terms of new leads and sales continuously.

-Do you have any other optimization tip to add?
+Do you have any other optimization tips to add?
 Feel free to comment below and let me know how you optimize your Google Ads campaigns.
 I would love to hear from you.